-If you are holding a foreign driving license, you may be required to convert the foreign driving license to Singapore license to drive legally in Singapore.
+If you hold a foreign driving license, you may be required to convert the foreign driving license to a Singapore license to drive legally in Singapore.

 Of course, there are some exceptions.

-This driving in Singapore guide explains who can (and who cannot) use a foreign driving license to drive in Singapore, the requirements and procedures for converting a foreign driving license to Singapore driving license.
+This Driving in Singapore guide explains who can (and cannot) use a foreign driving license to drive in Singapore and the requirements and procedures for converting a foreign driving license to Singapore driving license.